Walter229/movie_releases/README.md

 ## Website
-A simple website is set up using Flasl.
+A simple website is set up using Flask.
 Users can register for the newsletter and select the streaming providers that they want to get movie release information for.